SAP-samples/btp-services-intelligent-routing/README.md

 # Intelligent Routing for SAP Cloud Integration using Azure Traffic Manager

-This repository contains code samples and step by step instructions for the SAP Discovery Center mission [Intelligent Routing for SAP Cloud Integration using Azure Traffic Manager TODO](https://discovery-center.cloud.sap/).
-The SAP Discovery Center mission not only contains the step by step instructions but also more information to get a holistic view on this scenario.
+This repository contains code samples and step by step instructions to enable *Intelligent Routing for SAP Cloud Integration using Azure Traffic Manager*.

 ## Description